guysoft/FullPageOS/README.rst

 Building FullPageOS Variants
 ~~~~~~~~~~~~~~~~~~~~~~~~

-FullPageOS supports building variants, which are builds with changes from the main relesae build.
-An example and other variants are avilable in the folder ``src/variants/example``.
+FullPageOS supports building variants, which are builds with changes from the main release build.
+An example and other variants are available in the folder ``src/variants/example``.

 To build a variant use::